cbelth/miaseg/README.md

     - By default 10
 ```

-For example, to reproduce <span style="font-variant:small-caps;">Miaseg</span>'s results on Turkish, you can run.
+For example, to reproduce <span style="font-variant:small-caps;">Miaseg</span>'s results on Turkish, you can run:

 ```python
 python exp.py -e tur -m miaseg